z2486357/Recipe-Book-and-Shopping-List/README.md

 # CourseProject

-This is the course project of the course of angular
+This is the record about the course project of a course using angular on udemy.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.